One Missed Deadline or Wrong Form Can Cost You Weeks of Benefits

 Permanent Partial Disability Benefits

 If the worker suffers a permanent injury but can still work, they may qualify for Permanent Partial Disability (PPD) benefits.
 Compensation is based on the percentage of loss to a specific body part, as listed in N.C.
 Gen. Stat. § 97-31.
-This schedule determines the amount and duration of payment.
+This schedule determines the amount and duration of payment, and disputes over the percentage of impairment are common enough that a second medical opinion, arranged through an attorney, is often worth pursuing.

 Permanent Total Disability Benefits